 2. It is measure of the settleability of the activated sludge, and indicates the degree of concentration and the physical state of the sludge.

-4. An SVI value above 100 means the amounts of sludge waste has to be increased, and the quantity of ‘Return Active Sludge’ from the clarifier/settling tank should be reduced.
+4. An SVI value above 100 means the amount of sludge waste has to be increased, and the quantity of ‘Return Active Sludge’ from the clarifier/settling tank should be reduced.

 Food to Microorganism ratio ( F/M)